 Injured?
 Contact Patterson Legal Group

 If you suffer injury at home or elsewhere during the coronavirus pandemic because of someone else’s negligence, you may be eligible for compensation.
 Call Patterson Legal Group at 888-687-2400 to receive prompt, professional legal assistance and a free consultation.
-You can also connect with a representative through our LiveChat feature, or submit the details of your case using our contact form.
+You can also connect with a representative through our LiveChat feature, or submit the details of your case using our encrypted contact form.